Remedial & Sports Massage Diploma

 In addition to successfully completing this programme, students will need to submit evidence of having completed a Level 3 A&P qualification.

 If you do not already hold an existing Level 3 APP qualification, we usually recommend correspondence courses to help you complete this requirement.
 This can be done alongside the Remedial & Sports Massage diploma course.
 Most courses take between 3-6 months to complete.
 For a 15% discount on Gill Tree Training – ITEC Anatomy and Physiology Level 3 please contact the BCMB office

 You will also need to hold a current Emergency First Aid At Work (EFAW) certificate.
 We use HOLOS as our training provider.
-Others include St John’s Ambulance.
+Others include Acorn and St John’s Ambulance.

 Students accepted for the course can then reserve their place by paying a non-refundable deposit.